schneirob/rpidualili9341/README.md

+!!!
+WARNING !!! drivers do not work for Kernel update August 2020, Kernel version 5.
+Raspbian required, RaspiOS does not work as of Aug.
+22, 2020 !!!

 # Raspberry Pi with dual ili9341 display

 You have a small project, where one small display just isn't enough, but you do